Responsible employer actions fell under the spotlight during the pandemic.

 An employer’s actions in supporting well-being are critical to building and sustaining workforce resiliency and sending the message that employees matter.

-Inclusion and a Stakeholder Capitalism
+HR Policy: Inclusion and Stakeholder Capitalism

 The virus is a punch to financial security, leaving workers and those who were already unemployed, gasping for lifelines.